 What are you doing?

 They are landing on a big white sandy beach with a group of kayakers to explore the uninhabited island; second island today, and under some shade trees they will have lunch with fresh coconut water and other cold beverages.
-This group of booked kayakers are paying “someone,” probably more than what you are making per hour.
+This group of booked kayakers are paying “someone,” maybe more than what you are making per hour.
 This “someone” getting paid for this rare opportunity in life in paradise could be you.
 Wouldn’t you prefer to make a living this way?
 What people pay for and do on their holidays is what you can do for a living.
 This is hard to find fault with any way you look at it.

 You can take that “someone’s” place today if you want to.
 All you need is some cash to buy this profitable turn-key business.
-Sell the house; sell the cars; sell your grandmother if you have to because there is only one business in the world like this, in this incredible location on the planet.
+Sell the house; sell the cars; sell your diamonds and gold if you have to because there is only one business in the world like this, in this incredible location on the planet.

 The business has made a good income for the “someone”, the sellers for 29 years now.
 The time has come for them to part with their good times and retire.
 This is a very healthy way to make a living, outdoors in the freshest of air and in the calm pristine waterways of these remarkable islands.
 You will be surrounded by astounding ambiance.
 Of course, this environment is part of what attracts the kayaker customers.

 Much of the business is booked via agents, wholesalers and even Trip Advisor.
-The ratings are tops and the business has certainly got all the bugs worked out after all these years.
-Comes with a proper house to reside over the water and base by the sea where the kayaks are stored and all the equipment.
+The ratings and awards are many and the business has certainly got all the bugs worked out after all these years.
+And it comes with a proper house to reside over the water and base by the sea where the kayaks are stored and all the equipment.

 The business is priced at basically less than what it would cost to start anew yourself, but already in place is the cash flow, the staff and guides, the agreements for island landings and all that advertising and travel agent business.